lm3nitro/Projects/New/Macof.md

 ### Scope:

-In my lab, I have a Cisco router and switch,and a Kali Linux host to test the behavior of the switch under stress using macof.
-I will utilizerun macof to generate a high volume of random MAC addresses, flooding the network with Ethernet frames.
+In my lab, I have a Cisco router and switch, and a Kali Linux host to test the behavior of the switch under stress using macof.
+I will utilize macof to generate a high volume of random MAC addresses, flooding the network with Ethernet frames.
 As the switch's MAC address table fills up, I will be capturing the traffic using Wireshark to analyze it and see the impact of MAC flooding on network performance.
 I will then implement a mitigation technique and try the test again to see if I am successful in blocking this type of attack.

 IP address information for this scenario: